Publication Skipper CP, Ann Intern Med, 2020 (published paper)

 |In the report|

-The initial primary outcome was an ordinal outcome by day 14 of not hospitalized, hospitalized, or intensive care unit stay or death.
+Ordinal outcome by day 14 of not hospitalized, hospitalized, or intensive care unit stay or death

 Yes.
 In English